xboxhacker/OpenFeeder/README.md

 Other Parts:
 * tapeSprocket
-(This part is tricky… should be cut from stainless steel.
+(This part is trickyâ€¦ should be cut from stainless steel.
 But can be 3D printed)

 Hardware Parts:
 * 626Z-FB (Flange Bearing 6x6x19) - 2pcs